-All SOIRL payments and/or journal entries are processed by the County Finance Department.
+\ All SOIRL payments and/or journal entries are processed by the County Finance Department.

-1. SOIRL projects completed by municipalities will not have assigned task orders as these documents are specific to projects that are implemented by Brevard County staff and contractors.
+- SOIRL projects completed by municipalities, special districts, or contracted community organizations will not have assigned task orders, as these documents are specific to projects that are implemented by Brevard County staff and contractors.
 The municipality submits an application for reimbursement.
-The supporting documentation submitted for these applications includes the invoices documenting the municipality has received the goods and/or services and municipality proof of payment as evidence the municipality subsequently paid for those goods and/or services.
-Homeowner proof of payment is not applicable.

-2. SOIRL projects where Brevard County is the responsible entity, and the contract is for continuing services; will have assigned task orders and/or invoices for completion of work from those task orders.
-As such, those projects will not have reimbursement packages or proof that another municipality or homeowner has paid for those goods and/or services.

-3. SOIRL septic system upgrades are reimbursement agreements with individual homeowners and therefore would not have assigned task orders and/or the municipality involvement for proof of payment.

-4. SOIRL projects where Brevard County is the responsible entity, and the contract is for construction; will have invoices for completion of work.
-As such, those projects will not have assigned task orders, reimbursement packages or proof that another municipality has paid for those goods and/or services.
+The supporting documentation submitted for these applications includes the invoices documenting that the municipality has received the goods and/or services and municipality proof of payment as evidence that the municipality subsequently paid for those goods and/or services.
+Homeowner proof of payment is not applicable. - 2.
+SOIRL projects where Brevard County is the responsible entity and the contract is for continuing services will have assigned task orders and/or invoices for the completion of work from those task orders.
+As such, those projects will not have reimbursement packages or proof that another municipality or homeowner has paid for those goods and/or services. - 3.
+SOIRL septic system upgrades are reimbursement agreements with individual homeowners and, therefore, would not have assigned task orders and/or the municipality's involvement for proof of payment. - 4.
+SOIRL projects where Brevard County is the responsible entity and the contract is for construction will have invoices for the completion of work.
+As such, those projects will not have assigned task orders, reimbursement packages, or proof that another municipality has paid for those goods and/or services.

-E1 Exception noted, see Expenditure Observation on next page.

-Expenditure Observation

-Observation 1.
-Invoice Approval Low Administrative Order (AO) 33 requires the authorized Natural Resources personnel to approve expenditures of their agency's fund(s) to sign invoices to indicate their approval prior to submission to the Finance Department for payment.
-Within AO 33, AO 39 is also mentioned stating that any submitted invoices that do not contain the signature of an authorized individual will be returned to the appropriate department for signature prior to payment.
-During detailed testing, we noted one (1) invoice out of fifty-two (52) invoices tested lacking the Natural Resources Director's approval.
-The invoice was reviewed by both the Project Manager and the Support Services Manager.
-The invoice totaled \$18,537.50 and accounts for 0.3% of sampled expenditures for this scope period.
-No funds were misappropriated or erroneously expended.
-Recommendation We recommend following AO-33 without exception along with a training opportunity for personnel.
-Management to follow up with County Finance.
-Management's Response Response: The Department's Finance Manager looked up the approved/open Purchase Order and coded the invoice accordingly.
-The Project Manager reviewed that the work being invoiced had been completed to the County's satisfaction and contract terms.
-The Support Services Manager reviewed that the budget was available to pay the invoice from the appropriate account.
-The Director returned the invoice to the Department Finance Manager with a question about whether a portion of the invoice was eligible to be charged to a grant.
-The Department's Finance Manager took the invoice returned from the Director and forwarded it to the Finance Department for payment without realizing that it was not signed by the Director.
-The invoice was paid by the Finance Department and billed to the correct account.
-Corrective action was taken as follows: The AO-33 procedure was reviewed with Department staff who process invoices and the clerk's Finance Department was also notified.
-Responsible Party: Department's Finance Manager ECD: Completed immediately.

-See Appendix A for risk rating definitions.
+RESULTS - CONTINUED